swiftlang/swift/docs/ErrorHandling.rst

 inevitably going to make the connection.
 Given that, we couldn't find a compelling reason to deviate from the ``throw`` / ``catch`` legacy.

-This document just contains the basic proposal and is will be very light on rationale.
+This document just contains the basic proposal and will be very light on rationale.
 We considered many different languages and programming environments as part of making this proposal, and there's an extensive discussion of them in the separate rationale document.